Sarthak702-droid/Car-Price-Predection-using-Linear-Regression/README.md

 * Try other models (Random Forest, XGBoost)
 * Improve accuracy with feature engineering
 * Deploy on web (Streamlit / Flask / FastAPI)

----

-Do you want me to also **generate a `requirements.txt` file** for this project so you can directly push it to GitHub?